napari/napari/README.md

 ## simple example

-From inside an IPython shell (started with `ipython --gui=qt`) or Jupyter notebook (after running a cell with magic command `%gui qt5`) you can open up an interactive viewer by calling
+From inside an IPython shell (started with `ipython --gui=qt`) or jupyter notebook (after running a cell with magic command `%gui qt5`) you can open up an interactive viewer by calling

 ```python
 from skimage import data